 Education and Experience

-BA: Purdue University, 2003; MA: University of North Carolina, 2005; PhD: University of Connecticut, 2009; Postdoctoral Fellow: Duke University, 2009-2012; Postdoctoral Fellow: University of Connecticut Health Center, 2012-2013; Statistician/Psychometrician: Lineberger Comprehensive Cancer Center, 2014-2015; Deputy Director: Biostatistics and Survey Methods Core, UNC Center for Regulatory Research on Tobacco Communication, 2014-2015; Director: Biostatistics and Survey Methods Core, UNC Center for Regulatory Research on Tobacco Communication, 2015-2019; Assistant Professor: Department of Health Behavior, Gillings School of Global Public Health, 2015-2019; Assistant Professor: Division of General Medicine and Clinical Epidemiology, 2019-present.
+BA: Purdue University, 2003; MA: University of Connecticut, 2005; PhD: University of Connecticut, 2009; Postdoctoral Fellow: Duke University, 2009-2012; Postdoctoral Fellow: University of Connecticut Health Center, 2012-2013; Statistician/Psychometrician: Lineberger Comprehensive Cancer Center, 2014-2015; Deputy Director: Biostatistics and Survey Methods Core, UNC Center for Regulatory Research on Tobacco Communication, 2014-2015; Director: Biostatistics and Survey Methods Core, UNC Center for Regulatory Research on Tobacco Communication, 2015-2019; Assistant Professor: Department of Health Behavior, Gillings School of Global Public Health, 2015-2019; Assistant Professor: Division of General Medicine and Clinical Epidemiology, 2019-present.

 Lee, J. G. L., Gilbert, J., Ranney, L., Goldstein, A. O., Boynton, M. H. (2019).
 Resilience and risk for tobacco use in a national probability sample of sexual and gender minority adults.
 Health Education and Behavior.